OceanOutcomes/ocean-outcomes/initiatives/supply-chain/lets-talk/index.md

 Collaborate: Work with industry experts to identify solutions to pressing issues
 Taste: Try some of the best sustainable seafood products from the region

-To participate or learn more about Let’s Talk Fish, get in touch with us!
+To participate or learn more about Let’s Talk Fish, [get in touch] (/contact/) with us!